harshilnayi/tiffin-service/README.md

 You're encouraged to fork or improve it further.

 👨‍💻 Contributors
-- Harshil Nayi — Developer
+- Harshil Nayi
-- Amit Prajapati — Contributor
+- Amit Prajapati

 📜 License
 This project is open-source and free to use for educational purposes.
 Feel free to improve or rebuild it!